 Georgian Oil and Gas Corporation JSC was established as a 100% state-owned enterprise by the order of the Ministry of Economy of Georgia on 21 March 2006, on the basis of three Georgian state-owned companies: Georgian International Oil Corporation JSC, Georgian Gas International Corporation JSC and Teleti Oil Company JSC.
-The principal activities of Georgian Oil and Gas Corporation JSC are the importation and sale of gas, the rental of gas and oil pipelines, oil and gas exploration and extraction in the territory of Georgia.
-In December 2006 Georgian Oil and Gas Corporation JSC was granted the status of "National Oil Company" by Presidential decree number 736 and it acts on behalf of the State of Georgia, receives and disposes of the State's share of extracted oil and gas produced by contractors in the territory of Georgia in accordance with the "Law of Georgia on Oil and Gas" and production sharing agreements signed between the State and the contractors.
-Georgian Oil and Gas Corporation JSC has not recognized an intangible asset for this right as the Group does not control the right.
+The principal activities of Georgian Oil and Gas Corporation JSC are the importation and sale of natural gas, the rental of gas and oil pipelines, oil and gas exploration and extraction in the territory of Georgia.
+In December 2006 Georgian Oil and Gas Corporation JSC was granted the status of "National Oil Company" by Presidential decree number 736 and it acts on behalf of the State of Georgia, receives and sells the State's share of extracted oil and gas produced by contractors in the territory of Georgia in accordance with the "Law of Georgia on Oil and Gas" and production sharing agreements signed between the State and the contractors.
 Georgian Oil and Gas Corporation JSC is also involved in the realization of the Gardabani CCPP project.

 Georgian State Electrosystem JSC was established under the laws of Georgia on 12 November 2002 by the means of the merger of Electrogadatsema JSC and Electrodispetcherizatsia-2000 LLC and is their legal successor in title.
 The major subsidiary of Georgian State Electrosysem JSC is EnergoTrans LLC, an entity established as a state-owned enterprise in 2002.
-The principal activities of Georgian State Electrosystem JSC and its subsidiaries are electricity transmission and dispatching over the entire territory of Georgia that are regulated by the law on Electricity and Natural Gas on the basis of the licenses obtained from the Georgian National Energy Regulation Committee on 20 December 2002.
+The principal activities of Georgian State Electrosystem JSC and its subsidiaries are electricity transmission and dispatching over the entire territory of Georgia that are regulated by the law on Electricity and Natural Gas on the basis of the licenses obtained from the Georgian National Energy and Water Supply Regulatory Commission.
 EnergoTrans LLC owns the 500kV Vardzia and Zekari power transmission lines and the 400kV Meskheti interconnection line with Turkey constructed as part of the "Black Sea Transmission Network Project" (BSTN).
-The BSTN project was completed by the end of 2013, with the primary objective of EnergoTrans LLC to serve the BSTN project as an executing agency, carrying out overall control, supervision and monitoring over the performance by the contractors of all project-related construction works and activities.
-The new lines provide additional security to Georgia's transmission network, by adding a second west-east 500kV link, and create energy export capacity to Turkey.
+The BSTN project was completed by the end of 2013.
+The new lines provide additional security to Georgia's transmission network, by adding a second westeast 500kV link, and create energy export capacity to Turkey.
 Due to financial difficulties in the past, Georgian State Electrosystem JSC is currently under rehabilitation process managed by a Rehabilitation Manager in accordance with a Rehabilitation Plan (see note 19).
 In assessing control over Georgian State Electrosystem JSC, management has considered, among other things, its ability to terminate the rehabilitation process and remove the rehabilitation manager by way of repayment of the debt.